AnthonyMastrean/anthonymastrean.github.com/source/_posts/2015-06-10-a-project-management-revelation.markdown

 |  -  |  ~  |  ~  |  +  |
 ```

 Of course, we're "trying hard" to meet that deadline or to get that feature in.
-But, are we really changing?
-Are we reorganizing the teams around the most important goals?
+But, are we reorganizing the teams around the most important goals?
 Are we communicating hard messages to customers about that future service pack so that we can meet the 1.0 goals?
 It's not really clear sometimes.

 Let's skip ahead and look at the reported progress as old releases rolled out and new ones popped in.

 ```
 | 2.0 | 2.1 | 3.0 | 4.0 |